 Gormes Mapping

-internal/whatsapp/native.goif Gormes wants direct in-process ownership of WhatsApp connectivity. handleIncomingMessagein the bridge path andhandleIncomingin the native path both map conceptually to the same Gormes responsibility: sanitize inbound content, attach sender/chat metadata, preserve message ID, then hand off to the kernel-facing gateway layer.reconnectWithBackoff,Stop, and the QR-path startup logic are the most reusable parts of the native donor if Gormes adoptswhatsmeow.- The stub file maps to a release decision, not a runtime design.
+internal/channels/whatsapp/native.goif Gormes wants direct in-process ownership of WhatsApp connectivity. handleIncomingMessagein the bridge path andhandleIncomingin the native path both map conceptually to the Gormes responsibility already started byNormalizeInbound: sanitize inbound content, attach sender/chat metadata, preserve message ID, then hand off to the kernel-facing gateway layer.reconnectWithBackoff,Stop, and the QR-path startup logic are the most reusable parts of the native donor if Gormes adoptswhatsmeow.- The stub file maps to a release decision, not a runtime design.
 If Gormes does not want build-tag fragmentation, do not port that pattern.

 Implementation Notes